haticekaratay/applan/README.md

-# APPLAN
+## APPLAN
 Applan is a web app allowing teachers to create lesson plans, view their collections of lesson plans, edit and delete them.
+Lesson plan template includes a title, objective, standards, descriptions and vocabulary.

-# Installation
+### Installation
 * Clone this repo
 * Install all the gems via
    ```